-Creating a terrific user experience is nice to be able to offer your visitors, but it does nothing for your bottom-line if it doesn’t lead to a meaningful conversion.
-At FuseLab Creative we are constantly experimenting with different models of user experience design to see what will produce the highest rates of conversion.
+Creating a terrific user experience is nice to be able to offer your visitors, but it does nothing for your bottom line if it doesn’t lead to a meaningful conversion.
+At Fuselab Creative UI/UX design agency we are constantly experimenting with different models of user experience design to see what will produce the highest conversion rate optimization.

 We often get asked during initial client meetings, “What is UI/UX design?”
 We usually respond by saying, “How long do you have?”
 The truth is, every individual design element, including the words on the page play a role in the user experience.
 Whereas, the user interface is solely focused on the actual structure and functionality of the site, such as how the buttons perform, or how you navigate between pages; the UX is about the lasting impression or experiences the user walks away with and how this impacts their future interactions with a company or service.

 The expectation of most well-versed web users is that they don’t need to put up with bad user experiences because there is another similar service or product just a few clicks away.
 Zendesk recently reported findings from a survey that 85% of people would pay 25% more for products that came with great customer service, and that 79% feel compelled to tell others about bad experiences they have had with a service or product.

 What this tells us, possibly more than anything else is that right now UX or user experience is king, and more than great advertising or marketing, we need to focus on creating positive and memorable user experiences that leave customers not only coming back over and over but also becoming ambassadors for your company and recommending your website to others.